 If the asset was previously treated as ceased to be used, BA/BC would have been calculated in the year of "deemed sale".
-If this asset is now reclassified as "held for sale", the possible tax scenarios and the tax treatments are as follows:
+If this asset is now reclassified as "held for use", the possible tax scenarios and the tax treatments are as follows:

-i) Revise last year's tax computation
+i) Revise previous year's tax computation

 One method is to revise the previous years' tax computations on the grounds that the asset was temporarily disused in the previous years since the asset has now been transferred to use.
-It would mean that the taxpayer had made an error of intention in the previous years.
+It would mean that the taxpayer had made an error of judgment in the previous years.
 However, the issues with this approach are as follows:

-- aa) Withdraw previous BA/BC The BA/BC calculated in the previous years will be withdrawn. - bb) Claim CA for temporary disuse The taxpayer has to treat the asset in the previous years' tax computations as being temporarily disused and claim CA under Para 56 provided this is acceptable to the IRB. - cc) Notional allowance Alternatively, the taxpayer can calculate notional allowance for the previous years when the asset was not in use.
-However, this is technically not the correct tax treatment because "notional allowance" under Para 68 disposal of an asset.
-To allow the taxpayer to use this approach, either the law is amended or the IRB allows this approach administratively as a departmental practice.

-Schedule 3 of ITA is only to be calculated in the case of a
+- aa) Withdraw previous BA/BC The BA/BC calculated in the previous years will be withdrawn. - bb) Claim CA for temporary disuse The taxpayer has to treat the asset in the previous years' tax computations as being temporarily disused and claim CA under Para 56, Schedule 3 of the ITA. - cc) Notional allowance Alternatively, the taxpayer can calculate notional allowance for the previous years when the asset was not in use.
+However, this is technically not the correct tax treatment because "notional allowance" under Para 68 Schedule 3 of ITA is only to be calculated in arriving at the residual expenditure in the case of a disposal of an asset.
+To allow the taxpayer to use this approach, either the law is amended or the IRB allows this approach administratively as a departmental practice. - dd) CA in following years The taxpayer can continue to claim CA in the subsequent years. - ee) Penalty on revision Will the IRB impose penalties on revision of the tax computation or will the IRB consider this to be a technical adjustment which does not attract a tax penalty? - ff) CP 204 Will the IRB similarly impose a penalty in case of an underestimation of tax (CP 204) on revision of the tax computation?

-- CA in following years The taxpayer can continue to claim dd) CA in the subsequent years. - Penalty on revision Will the IRB impose penalties on ee) revision of the tax computation or will the IRB consider this to be a technical adjustment which does not attract a tax penalty? - ff) CP 204 - Will the IRB similarly impose a penalty in case of an underestimation of tax (CP 204) on revision of the tax computation? - Conclusion this is probably the best method. gg) - hh) Proposal - However, the law has to be amended to allow notional allowance to be claimed in the years of disuse or the IRB has to administratively allow such notional allowance in the years of disuse.
+- gg) Conclusion this is probably the best method, i.e., revision of previous year's tax computation. - hh) Proposal However, the law has to be amended to allow notional allowance to be computed in the years of disuse or the IRB has to administratively allow such notional allowance in the years of disuse.

-Reinstate assets under Para 2A and claim AA under Para 13A ii)
+ii) Reinstate assets under Para 2A and claim AA under Para 13A